Note: This is the second part of the Functions Series. To view the other parts, click the link below.

 12.)
 A function is like a machine where each input releases one (and only one) output.
 In Figure 5 (left), x values are our input balls and f(x) values are our output balls.
 As you can see, each input ball returns a single output ball; that is, a ball of the same color.
 This is also the same in the with the figure at the right (where h(x) are our output balls) even though the values of all the output balls are the same.

 On the contrary, in Figure 6, each input ball has two output balls.
 This means that the relationship is not a function.
-Relationship between two quantities which is not a function is called a relation.

 In the next post, we will discuss about the horizontal and the vertical line test and their connection with the definition and properties of functions.